Comparing the Melt and Cooling Properties of Animal vs Plant-Based Fats

 Phase angle graph for plant-based fats article

-Figure 1: Interrogating the melt-profiles of fats can allow for rapid fingerprinting of fat behaviour over a range of temperatures
+Figure 1: Interrogating the melt and cooling profiles of fats can allow for rapid fingerprinting of fat behaviour over a range of temperatures

 In addition to considering phase angle and the switch in solid-like to liquid-like (or liquid-like to solid-like) behaviour of the oil, the change in complex modulus can also give valuable information.
 Complex modulus is different to phase angle in that it reveals the resistance to deformation of a soft-solid material, regardless of whether that deformation is recoverable (elastic) or non-recoverable (viscous).
 This is important, and complex modulus is a key value when assessing the flex and toughness of a material – essential qualities for consumer perception.
 This is also of particular interest to processing, as minor changes in temperature can have significant changes in the complex modulus and therefore the rigidity of the oil that is being processed.